How to drive safely with dogs in your car

 pets dogs in cars

-For carrying a dog – or any larger pet – the best solution is a crate or carrier in the boot.
+For carrying a dog – or indeed any larger pet – the best solution is a crate or carrier in the boot.
 This way, the animal is safely contained and isolated from passengers inside the car.

-“If you have a pet, please think of its safety in the same way you would about any other member of the family,” explains dog training expert, Graeme Hall – known as ‘The Dogfather’.
+“If you have a pet, please think of its safety in the same way you would about any other member of the family,” explained dog training expert, Graeme Hall – known as ‘The Dogfather’.

 “I always carry my dog Lily in the boot in her crate.
 She can comfortably move around and everyone’s safe.
 I believe that’s the best solution.”

 If your car doesn’t have a large enough boot, the other solution is a dog seatbelt harness.
 Most plug into a seatbelt buckle on the rear bench, then can be adjusted to suit the size of your dog.
+Leashes that simply attach to your dog’s collar and the belt buckle are not a safe solution.

-Don’t leave pets in your car
+Don’t leave pets inside your car

 pets dogs in cars

-Carry your pets safely and only leave them inside the car for a long as strictly necessary.
+Carry your pets safely and only leave them inside the car for a long as is strictly necessary.

 ALSO READ: